bpfman/bpfman/README.md

 bpfd
 ====

-A work in progress bpf loading daemon
+A work in progress implementation of the xdp_multiprog protocol in Rust, using Aya.
+It differs from the implementation in libxdp as we have chosen to implement a daemon instead.

 - bpfd is the daemon
 - bpfctl is the client program